 The fourth example is numerical control, also originating in the early 1950s but having significant impact only now and in the future.
-In this "autonomous" the change was a non-mechanical way positioning workpieces and determining the sequence and character of operations to be performed.
-Numerical control has opened up the possibility of extending industrial production mechanization to areas previously characterized more by handicraft methods.
+In this case, the "autonomous" change was a non-mechanical way of positioning workpieces and determining the sequence and character of operations to be performed.
+Numerical control has opened up the possibility of extending industrial production methods and mechanization to areas previously characterized more by handicraft methods.
 The true potential of this technology can only be utilized when it is fully computerized, something which has not yet taken place.
 But even before this has happened, the economics of industrial production has been revolutionized by the cost reduction of small scale production relative to large scale and the degree of flexibility offered by the technology.
+Systems where all the essential pieces of equipment are electronic and where all the flows of information, parts, and tools are controlled via software are inherently much more flexible than systems based on hardware with mostly mechanical controls and linkages and where only some of the pieces of equipment are electronically guided.
 Given the fact that most manufactured goods are produced in small batches, the potential impact on manufacturing costs is very large indeed -- both directly through higher productivity and indirectly through creation of entirely new markets.

-implication of the results of this study is relationship between capital investment and productivity change is far less clear than commonly assumed.
-A lot of investment in recent has been related to organizational changes and has years relatively small hardware components: industral robots, materials handling systems, production control systems, computers, and the like.
+Another implication of the results of this study is that the relationship between capital investment and productivity change is far less clear than commonly assumed.
+A lot of investment in recent years has been related to organizational changes and has had relatively small hardware components: industrial robots, materials handling systems, production control systems, computers, and the like.
 Investments of this sort tend to increase production capacity by improving the efficiency of utilization of already existing resources, both capital and labor.
 But they also tend to absorb more management and engineering resources than "pure hardware" investments.
-This is one reason why much of the current debate, focused as it is almost entirely on material or "hardware" investment, may be far too pessimistic.
-Another reason is that the development of immaterial investment, particularly in the form of R&D and the build-up of foreign production and sales organizations in new geographical markets, may be such that it more than outweighs the decline in material investment.
-At least this is true in the case of Sweden.
-(See Carlsson et al., 1981.)
+This is one reason why much of the current debate, focused as it is almost entirely on material or "hardware" investment, may be far too pessimistic and may miss the point entirely.
+It is perfectly possible, perhaps even likely -- although the lack of statistical information makes it impossible to prove -- that a lot more has been happening in manufacturing industry in developed industrial countries in terms of adoption of new technologies and adjustment to changing structure of demand than currently available investment figures suggest.